Mercenaries: Playground of Destruction: Gameplay

-A mercenary may disguise himself by driving a faction's vehicle, allowing for enemy outpost infiltration.
-However, the disguise is rendered ineffectual should the enemy spot the mercenary entering the vehicle, should the player exit the vehicle or if the player engages in inappropriate behavior (such as attacking enemy troops).
+A mercenary may disguise himself by driving a faction's vehicle, allowing for enemy outpost infiltration, but the disguise is rendered ineffectual should the enemy spot the mercenary entering the vehicle, should the player exit the vehicle or if the player engages in inappropriate behavior (such as attacking enemy troops).
 The disguise is also lost if the player comes across an enemy officer, who will invariably see through the disguise.

 The player can perform various missions for different factions, but it is not required to complete every mission available.
 A mission involves one or multiple objectives that include stealing, delivery, retrieval, or destruction of certain items or vehicles, assassinating targets, and destruction of an enemy camp or stronghold.
 Often, a mission provides a bonus goal which may be completed for extra cash.
 AN missions are usually taxi and escort missions, whereas Mafia-instructed missions are somewhat more stealth-oriented, and SK and Chinese missions usually have the player take orders from one faction to harm the other one.
 A mission may upset another faction, although this can be prevented to some degree if the player engages the mission with stealth.
 The completion of a mission rewards the mercenary with cash, increase in the faction's disposition, and tips regarding the Deck of 52; it occasionally unlocks items, vehicles, or airstrikes.